Diane Savino

 Diane J. Savino (born September 28, 1963) is an American Democratic politician who represented the 23rd Senate District in the New York State Senate, in northern Staten Island and parts of southern Brooklyn, including Sunset Park, Bay Ridge, Bath Beach, Brighton Beach, and Coney Island.
-She currently serves as a Senior Advisor to New York City Mayor, Eric Adams.
+She currently serves as a senior advisor to New York City Mayor Eric Adams.

-From January 2011 to April 2018, Savino was a member of the Independent Democratic Conference, a group of eight Democratic state senators who formed a separate conference and allied themselves with Senate Republicans.
+From January 2011 to April 2018, Savino was a founding member of the Independent Democratic Conference, a group of eight Democratic state senators who formed a separate conference and allied themselves with Senate Republicans.
 Savino and her IDC colleagues rejoined the Senate Democratic Conference in April 2018.
 Savino was one of only two former members of the IDC that survived primary challenges in the 2018 New York Senate elections.

 Early life and career

 Savino was born in Astoria, Queens and went on to graduate from Dominican Commercial High School.
 She has a psychology degree from St. John's University as well as a degree in Industrial and Labor Relations from Cornell.

 Prior to elected office, Savino began her career in public service as a caseworker for New York City's Administration for Children's Services, providing direct assistance to abused and neglected children.
 She was an active member of her local labor union, the Social Service Employees Union, Local 371, DC 37 of AFSCME, and became the Vice President for Political Action & Legislative Affairs.